Hosackia pinnata

 Hosackia pinnata, synonym Lotus pinnatus, is a species of legume native to western North America from British Columbia to California.
 It is known by the common names meadow bird's-foot trefoil and bog bird's-foot trefoil.
 Its distribution extends into British Columbia in just a few rare occurrences near Nanaimo.
 It grows in moist to wet habitat, such as bogs and spring meadows.
 It is a hairless perennial herb lined with leaves each made up of green oval leaflets each 1 to 2.5 centimeters in length.
 The inflorescence is an array of up to 10 pealike flowers between 1 and 2 centimeters long.
 Each flower has a bright yellow banner, or upper petal, and white lower petals.
-The fruit is a slender, elongated legume pod up to 5 centimeters long but just a few millimeters long.
+The fruit is a slender, elongated legume pod up to 5 centimeters long but just a few millimeters wide.

 A park in the city of Nanaimo, British Columbia, Canada, is named after it, using its superseded synonym: Lotus Pinnatus Park.